pshef/blog/pshef/content/posts/Logfile_dump_week1422.md

 author: Christopher
 ---

-Three things for this week!
+Four things for this week!

 First, I'm trying to tackle vim.
 More specifically, Neo vim.
 While somewhat old, I stumbled upon Daniel Miessler's [Vim Config Update: 2019 Edition](https://danielmiessler.com/blog/vim-configuration-update-2019-version/) that has peaked my interest.
 While I'm certainly no avimionado (get it?
 Aficionado + vim?)
 I do like some of the tweaks that can be done to vim, and really navigation isn't that difficult and I know how to exit, so there's not a lot stopping me from learning more.
 In fact, this blog post right here is written in vim!
 Previously they've all been written in nano.
 Can you tell the difference?